KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <br>

 ## I. Abstract of the Project<a name="abstract"></a>
-Your abstract content goes here.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Your abstract content goes here.
 Replace this text with your actual abstract.

 <br>